rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 This is an IOB.
 It describes what happened without depending on the exact process names.

-The specific observation was `winword.exe` launching `powershell.exe`, but the broader behavior may also include other Office applications launching scripting or execution tools such as:
+The specific observation was `winword.exe` launching `powershell.exe`, but the broader behaviour may also include other Office applications launching scripting or execution tools such as:

 * `cmd.exe`
 * `powershell.exe`